AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 >[!NOTE]
 >
 >Only the entrance display can be tested in the current version of the demo.
 Other displays will follow in a future version.
+>
+>The kiosk is not included in the current version of the demo.
+It will be included in a future version.

 The New-York location is assumed to be in a smaller shop that does not have a lot of space, and as such: